 The men shook hands then Gabe gave a quick glance around the room.

-The name struck a chord in my memory.
-I met her deep-blue eyes and nodded.
-“I used to hide under your desk and draw when I came to the office.
+The name struck a chord, and my eyes widened.
+“Of course, Ms. Caroline.
+I used to hide under your desk and draw when I came to the office.
 You taught me to make paperclip—”

 “Bracelets,” she said at the same time I did.

-Mr. Morris opened a manila envelope and turned the sheets to face me.
-“Now for my part,” he said on a sigh.
-I bit my lip and tried to not to think about the things I was about to read.
-“This is everything your father, owned.”
-He gestured to the list of various possessions, everything from his favorite book to his beach house in the Solomon Islands.
-“If you’ll just initial and date the places I’ve marked.”
+Mendoza opened a manila envelope and turned the sheets to face me, her expression solemn.
+“Now for my part.
+This is all your father owned.”
+She gestured to a long list containing everything from his beloved copy of the Odyssey to a beach house in the south pacific.
+“If you’ll just sign on the line then initial and date the places I’ve marked.”